Donald G. Saari: Contributions

-Saari has been widely quoted as an expert in voting methods and lottery odds.
+Saari has been widely quoted as an expert in voting systems and lottery odds.
 He is opposed to the use of the Condorcet criterion in evaluating voting systems, and among positional voting schemes he favors using the Borda count over plurality voting, because it reduces the frequency of paradoxical outcomes (which however cannot be avoided entirely in ranking systems because of Arrow's impossibility theorem).
 For instance, as he has pointed out, plurality voting can lead to situations where the election outcome would remain unchanged if all voters' preferences were reversed; this cannot happen with the Borda count.
 Saari has defined, as a measure of the inconsistency of a voting method, the number of different combinations of outcomes that would be possible for all subsets of a field of candidates.
 According to this measure, the Borda count is the least inconsistent possible positional voting scheme, while plurality voting is the most inconsistent.
 However, other voting theorists such as Steven Brams, while agreeing with Saari that plurality voting is a bad system, disagree with his advocacy of the Borda count, because it is too easily manipulated by tactical voting.
 Saari also applies similar methods to a different problem in political science, the apportionment of seats to electoral districts in proportion to their populations.
 He has written several books on the mathematics of voting.

 In economics, Saari has shown that natural price mechanisms that set the rate of change of the price of a commodity proportional to its excess demand can lead to chaotic behavior rather than converging to an economic equilibrium, and has exhibited alternative price mechanisms that can be guaranteed to converge.
 However, as he also showed, such mechanisms require that the change in price be determined as a function of the whole system of prices and demands, rather than being reducible to a computation over pairs of commodities.